izqui/codeeveryday/README.md

 It checks my Github Public Contributions Graph and plays a sound and lights a LED when I push code.

-A blog post is coming.
+A blog post should be coming.

 ### Resources